 How to negotiate a sign-on bonus

-Negotiation is an important skill for every job seeker.
+Negotiation is an important skill for every job candidate.
 You can negotiate a sign-on bonus just as you would for work conditions and salary.
-Here are the things to keep in mind when negotiating your sign-on bonus:
+Here are some steps to follow when negotiating your sign-on bonus:

 Gain a thorough understanding of how valuable your skills are for the company.
 Make sure what you do is in demand and that your prospective employer is showing real interest in you.

-Figure out if the sign-on bonus makes financial sense in the long term.
+Determine if the sign-on bonus makes financial sense in the long term.
 Let's say an employer offers you a substantial sum for a starting bonus.
-You might want to say yes, shake hands and get started on your new job.
-But once the sign-on bonus is paid out, ensure your salary will be suitable for your needs.
+You might want to agree to it because of the initial reward, but you can carefully consider its effects first.
+Ensure your regular salary is suitable for your needs once your employer pays out the sign-on bonus in full.

-Understand what is being asked of you when you say yes to this sum of money.
-There could be certain parts in your job contract that you would prefer to discuss during the interview process before responding.
-Reading your job contract thoroughly and asking a lawyer to go through is a good way of knowing what you are agreeing to.
+There might be certain parts in your job contract that you would prefer to discuss during the interview process before responding.
+Reading your job contract thoroughly and asking a lawyer to review and discuss the terms and conditions with you is important before you sign the contract.